-The following metrics are updated daily, Monday through Friday, and are based on the data reported to VCU Student Health Services and Employee Health.
+The following metrics are updated each Monday, based on the data reported to VCU Student Health Services and Employee Health.
 Learn more about testing and screening for COVID-19 at VCU.
 The summer 2021 dashboard is available here.
 The spring 2021 dashboard is available here.
 The fall 2020 dashboard is available here.
-This dashboard is not updated on weekends or days the university is closed, including holidays.
-Results from weekends and holidays are reported the next business day.
-The fall 2020 dashboard is available here.
+This dashboard is not updated on weekends, holidays or when the university is closed.

 Active cases are the number of people who have tested positive and are in isolation either on-campus or off-campus.
 Any reduction in cases indicates individuals being cleared to return to work or class.